musevlt/mpdaf/CoreLib/source/user_manual_muselet.rst

 source based on the "radius" parameter (in pixels, default radius=4).

 The redshifts are estimated from emission line catalogs emlines (all emission lines) and emlines_small (list of brightest emission lines).
-These files are 2 columnes (name and wavelength) and can be adjusted to one's needs.
+These files are 2 columns (name and wavelength) and can be adjusted to one's needs.

 Requirements: